RizanPSTU/test_rafsan_flutter_project/README.md

 # test_rafsan for BakerSoft GmbH

-## Getting Started
+## Getting started
 Commands
+1. flutter pub get
-1. flutter pub run build_runner build --delete-conflicting-outputs
+2. flutter pub run build_runner build --delete-conflicting-outputs
-2. Open a  iOS Simulator or Android Emulator
+3. Open a  iOS Simulator or Android Emulator
-3. flutter  run
+4. flutter  run

 ## Architecture
 This project is build with Clean Architecture

-## All Mandatory and Optional is done
+## All mandatory and optional is done
 - [x] As a user I’d like to view a list of products.
 - [x] As a user I’d like to view details of a product.
 - [x] As a user I’d like to add a product to the cart.